crcresearch/ember-osf-dashboard/README.md

 # Ember OSF Dashboard

-This project is for creating a Ember Dashboard on top of [OSF](http://osf.io)
+This project is for creating a Ember Dashboard on top of [OSF](http://osf.io).
+Semantic-UI has been added to the dependencies and installs with bower.

 ## Prerequisites